 When you create a will, you’re essentially sharing your final wishes and dispersing your assets to whom you would like.
 Though you can’t avoid taxes on your estate with a will, you can reduce the overall tax burden by dispersing assets to a trust and to multiple beneficiaries.

 A trust is one way that you can transfer larger assets, like real estate and stock portfolios.
-Transferring them to a trust, you can then set up your trust to payout to your loved ones as often as you’d like.
+Transferring asset to a trust, you can then set up your trust to payout to your loved ones as often as you’d like.
 It could be used to pay them each month or used to give them one sum each upon your death.

 Without using a trust to disperse your funds, any amount that your loved ones receive will be taxed.
 This will be considered funds that they received on top of their income, receiving a higher tax rate because of the money that they have received from your estate.